+Head of Department Nicola Johnson Contact: 0113 284 6362

+Email: nicola.johnson@ucleeds.ac.uk

-Head of Department Nicola Johnson Contact: 0113 284 6362 Email: nicola.johnson@ucleeds.ac.uk Nicola is the Head of HE Law, Leadership & Business.
+Nicola is the Head of HE Law, Leadership & Business.
 She oversees the running of the department and her responsibilities include setting budgets, target setting, managing staff, ensuring compliance with the various regulations and managing resources.

-Deputy Head of Leadership & Business Sarah Jane Cook Contact: 0113 235 4415 Email: sarah.cook@ucleeds.ac.uk
+Deputy Head of Leadership & Business Sarah Jane Cook

+Email: sarah.cook@ucleeds.ac.uk

 Sarah has extensive lecturing experience delivering and managing programmes across a wide range of subjects including business management, leadership, business operations, marketing, finance and HR.
 She has worked for over 27 years in international business in Senior Management roles.
-She has extensive experience in Business Operations having been responsible for a \$9 billion operation; she has worked for a number of years as an HR consultant in strategic outsourcing mega deals (>\$500m and above); developed resource management solutions for large services operations; implemented large business change transformations.
+She has extensive experience in Business Operations having been responsible for a \$9 billion operation; she has worked for a number of years as an HR consultant in strategic outsourcing mega deals (>\$500m and above); developed resource management solutions for large services operations; and implemented large business change transformations.
 She has managed international teams delivering global efficiency programmes.
 She has lived and worked in Paris managing both global and European teams.
 She has worked with a large variety of commercial clients in the US, Africa, Middle East, Europe and Asia Pacific specifically in the Oil & Petroleum, Communications, Manufacturing, Food & Drink and IT sectors.
-She holds a BA (Hons) in Business, a PGCE in Lifelong Learning, and commenced a Masters in September 2018 which will involve carrying out research relating to business leadership in commercial education organisations.
-She holds Fellowship of HEA.
+She holds a BA (Hons) in Business, a PGCE in Lifelong Learning, and commenced a Masters in September 2018 which will involve carrying out research relating to business leadership in

-Programme Manager - Business, Enterprise & Management Eloise Layton Contact: 0113 235 4824 Email: eloise.layton@ucleeds.ac.uk
+Programme Manager - Business, Enterprise and Management

+Eloise Layton

+Email: eloise.layton@ucleeds.ac.uk